brylevkirill/notes/Deep Learning.md

 ---
 ### bayesian deep learning

   deep learning (framework for constructing flexible models):
-  *  + rich non-linear models for classification and sequence prediction
+  - *(plus)* rich non-linear models for classification and sequence prediction
-  *  + scalable learning using stochastic approximations and conceptually simple
+  - *(plus)* scalable learning using stochastic approximations and conceptually simple
-  *  + easily composable with other gradient-based methods
+  - *(plus)* easily composable with other gradient-based methods
-  *  - only point estimates
+  - *(minus)* only point estimates
-  *  - hard to score models and do model selection
+  - *(minus)* hard to score models and do model selection
-  *  - hard to do complexity penalisation
+  - *(minus)* hard to do complexity penalisation

   bayesian reasoning (framework for inference and decision making):
-  *  + unified framework for model building, inference, prediction and decision making
+  - *(plus)* unified framework for model building, inference, prediction and decision making
-  *  + explicit accounting for uncertainty and variability of outcomes
+  - *(plus)* explicit accounting for uncertainty and variability of outcomes
-  *  + robust to overfitting
+  - *(plus)* robust to overfitting
-  *  + tools for model selection and composition
+  - *(plus)* tools for model selection and composition
-  *  - mainly conjugate and linear models
+  - *(minus)* mainly conjugate and linear models
-  *  - potentially intractable inference leading to expensive computation or long simulation times
+  - *(minus)* potentially intractable inference leading to expensive computation or long simulation times

 ##